 2. First Aid Kit

 You may not think it, but hiking is an extremely strenuous activity, especially in the Rocky Mountains of Colorado where some summits can reach well over 14,000 feet!
 From rough terrain to accidental falls, you or anyone you’re hiking with could face an injury.
-This is why a first aid kit is a must-have item for your hiking adventure.
+This is why a first aid kit (affiliate link) is a must-have item for your hiking adventure.

 Exploring the backcountry or going off the unbeaten path could lead you to dangerous situations where you may find yourself miles away from civilization.
 To ensure you’ll make it home okay, check and make sure your first aid kit includes these items: